 How Do I Update the Sheet Structure Without Breaking the Integration?

-Never remove or reorder existing columns.
+Don’t remove or reorder existing columns.
 Always add new columns to the right side of the sheet.
-If you are using Make, update the field mappings in the Google Sheets module to include the new columns.
-If you are using Apps Script, update the appendRow array to include values for the new columns at the end.
+If you’re using Make, update the field mappings in the Google Sheets module to include the new columns.
+If you’re using Apps Script, update the appendRow array to include values for the new columns at the end.

-If you need to fundamentally restructure the sheet, create a new one and update the webhook configuration to point to the new target.
+If you need to restructure the sheet more deeply, create a new one and update the webhook configuration to point to the new target.

 Can I Use This Setup With Google Data Studio (Looker Studio)?

 Yes, and this is one of the strongest reasons to use Google Sheets as your signal hub.
-Connect Looker Studio directly to your sheet and build interactive dashboards with charts, date filters and drill-downs.
-The data refreshes automatically as new signals arrive.
-This gives you a polished reporting layer on top of the raw signal feed without any additional infrastructure.
+Connect Looker Studio directly to your sheet and build interactive dashboards with charts, date filters, and drill-downs.
+The data refreshes automatically as new signals arrive, giving you a polished reporting layer on top of the raw signal feed without any additional infrastructure.

 What to Do Next

 You now have a working pipeline from Rodz signals to Google Sheets.
-Here are logical next steps:
+A few logical next steps:

 - Expand your signal coverage.
 If you started with one signal type, add more.
 The broader your coverage, the more useful the sheet becomes as a central feed.

 - Build a Looker Studio dashboard.
-Connect your sheet to Looker Studio for visual reporting that you can share with stakeholders who will not open a spreadsheet.
+Connect your sheet to Looker Studio for visual reporting you can share with stakeholders who won’t open a spreadsheet.

 - Set up alerting.
-Use the conditional email approach described in the FAQ, or connect a Slack notification step to flag high-priority signals in real time.
+Use the conditional email approach described in the FAQ, or connect a Slack notification step to flag high-priority signals as they arrive.

-- Review and iterate.
-After a week of data collection, review the sheet with your team.
-Remove columns nobody uses, add ones people keep asking for, and adjust filters based on actual signal volume.
+- Review after one week.
+Sit down with your team, remove columns nobody uses, add ones people keep asking for, and adjust filters based on actual signal volume.

-The combination of Rodz signals and Google Sheets is deliberately simple.
-It gives every team member access to real-time business intelligence in a tool they already know.
-No new software to learn, no dashboards to build from scratch, no database to maintain.
-Start with the basics, and let the data tell you where to go next.
+Rodz signals in Google Sheets is deliberately simple.
+Every team member gets access to a real-time business intelligence feed in a tool they already know.
+No new software to learn, no database to maintain.
+The data will tell you where to go from there.